kryptn/FlaskBareAuth/Tutorial.md

 * Maintain user session
 * Let users log out

 We can break it down pretty simply.
-First, we're going to use [`flask`](http://flask.pocoo.org/) and [`flask-sqlalchemy`](https://pythonhosted.org/Flask-SQLAlchemy/index.html) so get those installed with pip
+First, we're going to use [`flask`](http://flask.pocoo.org/) and [`flask-sqlalchemy`](https://pythonhosted.org/Flask-SQLAlchemy/index.html), and then we'll use [`bcrypt`](https://pypi.python.org/pypi/bcrypt/1.1.0) to store the passwords, so get those installed with pip:

+    pip install flask flask-sqlalchemy bcrypt

 First step for this new flask app (save as `app.py`):
 ```python